 Christine P. Leatherberry was named one of the Top 50 Up-and-Coming Women Attorneys in the state for the past two years.
 This year, she was named to the Top 100 Up-and-Coming Attorneys in Texas.
-For the past five years, Christine has also been honored by Thomson Reuters on the exclusive list of Texas Rising Stars.
+For the past five years, she has also been honored by Thomson Reuters on the exclusive list of Texas Rising Stars.

 Christine understands that her clients are going through difficult times, whether they are experiencing a divorce, child custody issue, or splitting the family business.
 Because of her compassion, empathy, and ability to communicate with people, she is a natural-born family lawyer.

 Christine is equally comfortable in the courtroom as she is counseling her clients one-on-one.
 She has successfully represented both mothers and fathers in cases where the judge awarded her client primary custody.
 Christine has been interviewed on WFAA Channel 8 about how to speak to children about divorce.

 In the fall of 2001, she interned in the White House for First Lady Laura Bush in the Projects Office supporting reading and early childhood cognitive development initiatives.
 In conjunction with that internship, she was awarded a fellowship in The University of Texas System Bill Archer Fellowship Program.
 In college, she was also President of Beta Alpha Rho Pre-Law Fraternity.

 Christine earned her Bachelor of Journalism from The University of Texas at Austin with high honors in 2003 and her Juris Doctor from SMU Dedman School of Law graduating cum laude in 2006.
 In law school, Christine earned a Trial Advocacy Scholarship, was on the Board of Advocates, was selected the Executive Board Member of the Year, and interned for Judge Jay Patterson of the 101st Judicial District Court.